JesseEmond/blitz-2025-registration/README.md

 }
 ```
 ([decompiled JS](https://github.com/JesseEmond/blitz-2025-registration/blob/main/disassembled_js/490a918d96484178d4b23d814405ac87/challenge/threats/tse_le_fantome_orange_dans_pacman.decomp.js), [Rust re-implementation](https://github.com/JesseEmond/blitz-2025-registration/blob/a179249c7b6a6c618dab7975739a3f4ee013114f/bot/src/simulation.rs#L127-L142))

 ##### Shark (aka aggressive)
 At a high level, this bot is pathfinding directly towards us.
 This means that whatever move we do, if we're not moving away from this bot, it inches closer and closer for the kill ([DUN-DUN DUN-DUN DUN-DUN 🦈](https://www.youtube.com/watch?v=ZvCI-gNK_y4)).

 But it's also an interesting one, because it uses its own pathfinding logic and does not use the pathfinding utils presented earlier.
-Crucially, it implements pathfinding in a unique way that can yield different paths (but equivalent cost-wise).
+Crucially, it implements pathfinding in a unique way that can yield different paths from the utils version (but equivalent cost-wise).
 We care about this when cloning the server.

 Let me summarize this with pseudo code here:
 ```python